LucasDowlen/Calendar/README.md

 This project is a web app built with React.

-Run the following command after installing dependencies to start the program:
+Run the following commands after installing dependencies to start the program:

+## cd calendar
 ## npm start